junxit/us-congress-bills-115/bill.md

 - **(5)** *National ambient air quality standard* The term national ambient air quality standard means a national ambient air quality standard promulgated under section 109 of the Clean Air Act (42 U.S.C.
 7409).
 - **(6)** *Preconstruction permit* The term preconstruction permit—
   - **(A)** means a permit that is required under title I of the Clean Air Act (42 U.S.C.
 7401 et seq.) for the construction or modification of a stationary source; and
-  - **(B)** includes any such permit issued by the Environmental Protection Agency or a State, local, or tribal permitting authority.
+  - **(B)** includes any such permit issued by the Environmental Protection Agency or a State, local, or Tribal permitting authority.
 - **(7)** *2015 ozone standards* The term 2015 ozone standards means the national ambient air quality standards for ozone published in the Federal Register on October 26, 2015 (80 Fed.
 Reg.
 65292).

-## § 5.
+## § 6.
 No additional funds authorized

 No additional funds are authorized to be appropriated to carry out the requirements of this Act and the amendments made by this Act.
 Such requirements shall be carried out using amounts otherwise authorized.